 Addressing the housing needs of our community

 Thanet’s Housing Strategy and East Kent Homelessness Prevention Strategy have been reviewed and combined in a new Housing & Homelessness Strategy for Thanet.
-A period of public consultation has been held and submissions are being considered by the council.
+A period of public consultation was held and it has been adopted by the Council.

-The Housing Strategy has been developed to consider housing issues in Thanet.
-The Housing Strategy brings together all housing related activity into a single document to provide strategic direction for our residents, partners and stakeholders.
-The Strategy contains a series of key messages that set out our priorities and approaches to addressing housing issues.
-The Housing Strategy to be adopted is supported by a strategic action plan.
+The new Strategy has been developed to consider housing issues in Thanet bringing together all housing related activity into a single document to provide strategic direction for our residents, partners and stakeholders.
+The Strategy contains a series of key messages that set out our priorities and approaches to addressing housing issues, and is supported by a strategic action plan.

 Kent Social Care Accommodation Strategy

 A detailed study has been made of existing housing and care home provision in Kent for Kent County Council (KCC) Adult Social Care client groups.
 These groups are:

 - Older people (over 65 years of age)

 The study has looked at the needs now and in the future of such people and sets out a plan to provide future housing and care homes in Kent to meet those needs.
 Read the Strategy now on the Kent County Council web site.

 Housing in rural areas

 The Council recognises that access to good quality housing which people can afford is key to achieving sustainable communities and making somewhere a good place to live.